Make your company more sustainable with solar energy

 • You apply for the subsidy before you buy the solar panel or solar boiler

-You can find all conditions for the ISDE scheme (in Dutch) on the Netherlands Enterprise Agency’s website.
+Find out more about the ISDE scheme (in Dutch) on the Netherlands Enterprise Agency’s website.

 Do you want to invest in solar panels or solar boilers on a larger scale?
 You can apply for the Sustainable energy transition subsidy scheme (SDE++).
-You will get a monthly subsidy for the energy you generate over a period of 15 years.

 You can use this subsidy for: